nschlia/ffmpegfs/README.md

 which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
 This *dramatically* speeds up such applications.

+WAV: A pro forma WAV header will be created with estimates of the WAV file size.
+This header will be replaced when the file is finished.
+It does not seem necessary, though, as most modern players obviously ignore this information an play the file anyway.

 SUPPORTED OUTPUT FORMATS
 ------------------------